 Often referred to as a ‘Nomadic Ceramicist’, Kevin Andrew Morris is motivated by an investigation of his own family heritage and material culture.
 His work engages with concepts of craft, material and place.
 Based in Aberdeen, Morris exhibits work both nationally and internationally, working with a range of artists, institutions, and various public projects.

-Recently, Morris founded the Scottish Ceramics Gallery, in addition to being part of the team that founded the Aberdeen Ceramic Studio.
+Recently, Morris founded the Scottish Ceramics Gallery, in addition to being part of the team that founded the Aberdeen Ceramics Studio.

 Entry Requirements